Honda Odyssey vs Toyota Sienna 2026: The Definitive Minivan Comparison

 - You don't need AWD (Sun Belt, mild winters)

-- Interior flexibility and Magic Slide matter for your family configuration
+- Interior flexibility and Magic Slide suit your family

-- May 2026 incentives are a factor — Honda's are better right now
+- May 2026 incentives matter — Honda's are better right now

 Choose the Toyota Sienna if:

-- You live in a region with real winters (AWD matters)
+- You live where winters are real (AWD matters)

 - Fuel economy is a priority and you'll keep the van 5+ years